Jtreu/sleeplog-app/README.md

 * Create a homepage with information about the application
 * Make the select boxes disappear and be replaced with static information when a user is viewing a table that is not theirs.
 * Change your profile picture using the imageSourceManipulator.js util
--  Have top left header element link to homepage
+* Have top left header element link to homepage
+* Remove dropdown boxes from pages after searching for users

 ## Technologies